Basic Plaster Wall Repair

 A versatile building material, plaster was traditionally used as a protective and decorative coating for walls and ceilings.
 Plaster is much harder than drywall, creates a more durable wall surface, and is more adaptable for specialty design features like archways and curves.
 While original plasterwork is a desirable asset to any period home, it may require maintenance and repairs to retain its elegance.
 Our workshop lecture, demonstrations, and hands-on exercises introduce the benefits of lime-based plaster, basic surface preparation, and simple methods for performing minor repairs to vintage plaster walls.
 Under the guidance of experienced masons, students will apply a scratch coat over wood lath panels, making sure proper adhesion and sufficiently filled keys are achieved.
 Then, they’ll work with TAKCOAT™ and TOPCOAT™—specially formulated lime plaster from LimeWorks.us designed for resurfacing, restoring, and repairing existing plaster walls.
 Practicing on mock-up surfaces, participants will learn how to hold a trowel at the proper angle and use sufficient pressure to apply a transitional bonding layer of TAKCOAT™ followed by skimming on TOPCOAT™ and working it to achieve a smooth final finish.
 Prior masonry experience is helpful but not required.

-- Understand the science behind breathable natural hydraulic lime.
+- Begin to understand the science behind breathable natural hydraulic lime.

-- Know how to properly mix and cure lime plaster.
+- Be introduced to the procedures to properly mix and cure lime plaster.

-- Recognize how to apply alkaline fiberglass mesh over hairline cracks in existing plaster walls.
+- Begin to recognize how to apply alkaline fiberglass mesh over hairline cracks in existing plaster walls.